pgorman/dangerjaunt/minirules.md

 ### Miscellaneous Magic Items ###

-1. Bag of Holding
+1. Bag of Holding (small sack on the outside, 10 x 5 x 3 ft. inside; weight never exceeds 60 lbs.)
-2. Boots of Leaping
+2. Boots of Leaping (move 24''; leap 15' vertical, 30' long jump)
-3. Rope of Climbing
+3. Bracers of Defense (AC 16)
-4. Lamp of Three Wishes
+4. Chime of Opening (1 in 20 chance of shattering after each use; opens any mundane lock; dispels _Hold Portal_; _Silence_ negates)
-5. Crystal Ball
+5. Censer, Bowl, Brazier, or Stone of Elementals
-6. Bracers of Defense
+6. Compass of Locating
-7. Helm of Teleportation
+7. Crystal Ball
-8. Gauntlets of Dexterity
+8. Decanter of Endless water
-9. Girdle of Giant Strength
+9. Flying Carpet
-10. Censer, Bowl, Brazier, or Stone of Elementals
+10. Gauntlets of Dexterity
-11. Horn of Blasting
+11. Girdle of Giant Strength
-12. Chime of Opening
+12. Glass Eye of True Seeing
-13. Decanter of Endless water
+13. Helm of Language Comprehension
-14. Helm of Language Comprehension
+14. Helm of Teleportation
-15. Spectacles of Mesmerism
+15. Horn of Blasting
-16. Compass of Locating
+16. Horseshoes of Speed
-17. Flying Carpet
+17. Lamp of Three Wishes
-18. Horseshoes of Speed
+18. Rope of Climbing
-19. Glass Eye of True Seeing
+19. Spade of Prodigious Excavation
-20. Spade of Prodigious Excavation
+20. Spectacles of Mesmerism

 ## Adventure Design ##